SystemR/resource-service/README.md

 }
 ```

-Note: There is `ResourceModule` in the package.
+There is `ResourceModule` in the package.
 However, there is no need to import `ResourceModule` into your project's module as there are no concrete classes or components to be imported.
 ResourceService only provides interfaces and base classes. `ResourceConfigService` has `providedIn: 'root'` and only need to be added to your providers for pre-Angular 6 apps.

 ## Introduction